CodeSensei337/python/README.md

-# Python code and reports.
+# Python code and reports created in Colab.